Shopify/yjit-metrics/README.md

 ## Setup and Installation

-To run benchmarks on Linux, you'll need sudo access and to run the following commands:
+To run benchmarks on Linux, you'll need sudo access and to run the following command:

+    sudo ./setup.sh

+On Linux you'll need to do the same for each reboot, or do the following:

     sudo sh -c 'echo 1 > /sys/devices/system/cpu/intel_pstate/no_turbo'
     sudo sh -c 'echo 100 > /sys/devices/system/cpu/intel_pstate/min_perf_pct'

-You'll also need to install gems for yjit-metrics:

-    bundle install
+On Mac you don't need to do that, but you should expect benchmark accuracy will be slightly lower as a result.

 ## How to Use this Repo